Ximilar – Code Snippets in Python

 response = requests.post(endpoint, headers=headers, data=json.dumps(data))

-Extracting Object from Detection API
+Extracting Object From Detection API

-The following example demonstrates how to use the Ximilar Python client to detect objects in an image and extract the first detected object using its bounding box.
+This example demonstrates how to use the Ximilar Custom Object Detection service and Python client to detect objects in an image and extract (crop) the first object (the most confident one) using its bounding box.
+This is useful for isolating objects for further processing or analysis.

 - Name